 Scope of the Gruber research group

 The interaction of the skin with the environment is a major research topic of the Gruber research group.
 We investigate how the skin and its various cell types cope with intrinsic and extrinsic stressors and with aging.
-A special focus of our research is on the role that lipids and their oxidation play in skin biology.
-The research group is the headquarter of the new Christian Doppler Laboratory on Skin Multimodal Imaging of Aging and Senescence -SKINMAGINE-.
+Special foci of our research are cellular senescence and the epilipidome (https://www.epilipid.net/).
+The research group is headquarter of the new Christian Doppler Laboratory on Skin Multimodal Imaging of Aging and Senescence -SKINMAGINE-.

 This CDL investigates, with a multimodal analytical imaging approach, how cellular senescence and the urban exposome (pollution and ultraviolet radiation) affect the lipid- and energy metabolism, the cellular quality control and the communication of cutaneous cells, all in the tissue context.
 These aims are investigated in collaboration with the research groups of Markus Schosserer at the BOKU Wien and of Martina Marchetti-Deschmann at the TU Wien,together with our industry partner Chanel PB.

 Another interest of our group is the generation and function of bioactive lipids in the sebaceous gland, which we study together with Daniel Töröcsik (Univ.
 Debrecen) https://www.researchgate.net/profile/Daniel-Toerocsik-2 in a FWF project.

 Other recent research activities